whiffee/Jupyter_caveman/readme.md

 __Test Jupyter Rendition__

-The target directory that was the subject of the $PATH statement in the .bashrc file should contain the 14 .py files that are located in the Fluids directory of the __vmc_pde__ code folder.
+The target directory that was the subject of the $PATH statement in the .bashrc file should be augmented to contain the 14 .py files that are located in the Fluids directory of the __vmc_pde__ code folder.
 Right click on this target directory, open a terminal, and start Jupyter notebook from there.
 Open a notebook file such as the one included from the caveman repository, and execute the cell containing the __vmc_pde__ test problem.
 All the output for the sample problem that was shown in Idle should become available, though in Jupyter the figures will be generated without pause.

 <img src="images/6pics_orig_size.png" width=46% height=46%/>